-Starting on October 1, individuals and families will be able to shop for health insurance coverage through the Illinois Health Insurance Marketplace.
+During open enrollment, individuals and families are able to shop for health insurance coverage through the Illinois Health Insurance Marketplace.
 More information on the Marketplace is available here.
 Other insurance coverage options are listed below.

-is an existing state health benefits program for certain uninsurable Illinois residents.
-CHIP requires participants to pay partial premiums.
+Individuals can access health coverage through the Health Insurance Marketplace or state Medicaid program.
 If you have no insurance at all, you may be able to receive care on a sliding scale basis at a neighborhood health center near you.
-For information on the location of these health centers, go to the Illinois Primary Health Care Association website
+For information on the location of these health centers, visit the Illinois Primary Health Care Association website

 Families with Children